Have you ever driven by one of those houses that does the Christmas lights to music and thought “I wish I could do that!“?

-These lights, which are not as expensive as they look, are able to be individually turned on and off and change color.
+These lights, which are not as expensive as they look, are able to be individually turned on and off and change color on command.

 This ability makes them far more exciting than a full string of traditional lights cycling on and off!

 They’re then controller by sequencing software that runs on a regular computer.